wiard/punkbank/docs/story.md

 - [In case you want to go HOME: the BASE drums](../README.md)

-The Bitmap concept and its Parcels are a viable apporach to build a multifunctonal Metaverse upon.
+The Bitmap concept and its Parcels are a viable approach to build a multifunctonal Metaverse upon.
 Except that its lacking the notion of a realm outside Bitmap.
 The Outside-of-Bitmap existence needs to exist to exert powers on Bitmap like, functional reasoning.
-Because it's so new, the concept, we cannot take it for granted and we take the liberty to continualsly work on this idea.
+Because it's so new, the concept, we cannot take it for granted and we take the liberty to continually work on this idea.

 ## The Bitmap Landscape built within a Matrix, representing 3 x 3 Parcels.